thomasboel/backend-code/README.md

 This is a backend application built with the Express framework with TypeScript.

-The project makes use of the Controller-Service-Repository pattern and you will find that the directory names reflect these.
+The project makes use of the Controller-Service-Repository pattern and you will find that the directory names inside the `src` directory reflect these.

 # Setup & Development